Reliever: Relieving the Burden of Costly Model Fits for Changepoint Detection: Theoretical Justifications

-Lemma \ref{lem:loc_err_g} is actually a deterministic result.
-The probabilistic conditions come into play when certifying that the event $\mathbb{G}$ holds with high probability for both the original implementation of the detection procedure with $\L_I=\L(I;\hb_{I})$ and the accelerated version achieved through \Relief{} with $\L_I=\L(I;\hb_{R_I})$.
-Lemma \ref{lem:loc_err_g} offers new insights into the requirements for the solution path of the OP algorithm to produce consistent and nearly rate-optimal changepoint estimators, which may be of independent interest.
-Theorem \ref{thm:localization_error} asserts that the event $\mathbb{G}$ occurs with high probability when additional Conditions \ref{cond:parameter}--\ref{cond:dist} are satisfied.
+Lemma \ref{lem:loc_err_g} presents a deterministic result.
+The probabilistic conditions come into play when certifying that the event $\mathbb{G}$ holds with high probability for both the standard OP implementation with $\Lcal_I=\Lcal(I;\hat{\btheta}_I)$ and the accelerated Reliever version with $\Lcal_I=\Lcal(I;\hat{\btheta}_{R_I})$.
+This lemma offers new insights into the necessary conditions for the evaluated losses using a general model-fitting procedure $\hat{\btheta}(I)$ along the OP grid-search path to produce consistent and nearly rate-optimal changepoint estimators, which may be of independent interest.
+Theorem \ref{thm:localization_error} further asserts that this event $\mathbb{G}$ occurs with high probability under additional Conditions \ref{cond:parameter}--\ref{cond:dist}.